-Students failing to achieve satisfactory progress will be notified by the Dean of Student Development and encouraged to consult a counselor for assistance.
+Students failing to achieve satisfactory progress will be notified by the Dean of Student Development and encouraged to consult their college navigator for assistance.
 Consistently poor grades will result in an academic warning, probation, suspension, or dismissal from the college.
 The circumstances under which these actions may be taken are described below: